Or3stis/apparatus/README.md

 npm install
 # to run the app in the default mode
 npm start
-# to run the app in developer mode in mac or linux
+# to run the app in developer mode
 npm run dev
 ```